zstenger93/zUI/README.md

 - Actionbars
     - Hide all of the original texture (border, background, etc.)
     - Hide Hotkeys on non used slots
+    - Bar 4 and 5 visible only on mouseover
+- Paladin
+    - Moved the power bar above the main action bar and removed everything except the glyps and it's effect

 ## Next up